 - Kutlay, M. (2011).
 Economy as the 'practical hand' of 'new Turkish foreign policy': A political economy explanation.
 Insight Turkey, 13(1), pp. 67–88.

 London EC1V 0HB

 Mustafa Kutlay is a senior lecturer in the Department of International Politics at City, University of London.
-Dr Kutlay's research concentrates on comparative politics, political risk analysis, political economy, Turkish political economy, and politics of development in the global South.
-His articles appeared in International Affairs, Government and Opposition, Third World Quarterly, and The British Journal of Politics and International Relations, among others.
+His research concentrates on comparative politics, political risk analysis, political economy, Turkish political economy, and politics of development in the global South.
+His articles appeared in International Affairs, Government & Opposition, Third World Quarterly, and The British Journal of Politics and International Relations, among others.

 Before joining City, he was assistant professor in Politics and International Relations at TOBB University of Economics and Technology.
 He was also a research fellow at Royal Holloway University of London (2013-2014) and Marshall Memorial Fellow at The German Marshall Fund of the US in spring 2013.

 Dr Kutlay has participated in research projects funded by GCRF and organized several workshops in co-operation with national and international institutions.
 He occasionally writes policy reports, monographs, and briefs for policy-making institutions including The German Marshall Fund of the US (GMF), The Istituto Affari Internazionali (IAI), and ISPI.
 He also contributes commentaries to international media outlets.

 - Europe - Southern

 Publications by category

 - Kutlay, M. (2018).
 The Political Economies of Turkey and Greece: Crisis and Change.
 Basingstoke: Palgrave Macmillan.
 ISBN 978-3-319-92788-6.